rust-lang/book/src/ch17-05-traits-for-async.md

 Now we know enough to understand the errors reported for that `join_all` call from back in Listing 17-17.
-We originally tried to move the futures produced by an async blocks into a `Vec<Box<dyn Future<Output = ()>>>`, but as we have seen, those futures may have internal references, so they do not implement `Unpin`.
+We originally tried to move the futures produced by async blocks into a `Vec<Box<dyn Future<Output = ()>>>`, but as we’ve seen, those futures may have internal references, so they don’t implement `Unpin`.
 They need to be pinned, and then we can pass the `Pin` type into the `Vec`, confident that the underlying data in the futures will *not* be moved.

-`Pin` and `Unpin` are mostly important for building lower-level libraries, or when you are building a runtime itself, rather than for day to day Rust code.
+`Pin` and `Unpin` are mostly important for building lower-level libraries, or when you’re building a runtime itself, rather than for day to day Rust code.
-When you see them, though, now you will know what to do!
+When you see them, though, now you’ll know what to do!

 > Note: This combination of `Pin` and `Unpin` allows a whole class of complex
 > types to be safe in Rust which are otherwise difficult to implement because
-> they are self-referential.
+> they’re self-referential.
 Types which require `Pin` show up *most* commonly
 > in async Rust today, but you might—very rarely!—see it in other contexts, too.
 >
-> The specifics of how `Pin` and `Unpin` work, and the rules they are required
+> The specifics of how `Pin` and `Unpin` work, and the rules they’re required
 > to uphold, are covered extensively in the API documentation for `std::pin`, so
-> if you would like to understand them more deeply, that is a great place to
+> if you’d like to understand them more deeply, that’s a great place to start.
-> start.
 >
 > If you want to understand how things work “under the hood” in even more
 > detail, the official [_Asynchronous Programming in Rust_][async-book] book has
 > you covered:
 >
 > - [Chapter 2: Under the Hood: Executing Futures and Tasks][under-the-hood]
-> - [Chapter 4: Pinning][pinning].
+> - [Chapter 4: Pinning][pinning]

 ### The Stream Trait